fballestermacia/simphony/README.md

-## What is Phonnier?
+## What is Simphony?

-Phonnier stants for Phonnon Wannier, a code based on [WannierTools](http://www.wanniertools.com).
-Phonnier intends to build a Tight-Binding model for phonon systems.
+Simphony stants for Simulated Phonon Topology, a code based on [WannierTools](http://www.wanniertools.com).
+Simphony intends to build a Tight-Binding model for phonon systems.

 Since the maximally localized wannier functions for phonons are just delta functions (3 at each atomic position, representing directions x, y and z), the Tight-Binding Hamiltonian is based on the Dynamical Matrix that can be obtained by a previous *ab initio* calculation.